jreinhardt/bolttools/doc/blt_spec_0_2.rst

   parameters of the class, see parameter-collection_.
 - classids: mandatory, list of string.
 A list of class ids for which this base module should be used.
+- parameters: optional, parameter-element_: Additional basespecific parameters.
+  These parameters allow to represent additional paramters, which are not specific to the class, but to the base.
+This allows e.g. to let the user choose  between a detailed and a schematic representation of the part.

 .. _base-file-type-stl: